Brazzers

 Brazzers (/ˈbræzərz/, company name: MG Premium Ltd.) is a Canadian pornographic video production and distributing company headquartered in Montreal, Quebec, and legal domicile in Nicosia, Cyprus.
-With an online network consisting of thirty-one hardcore pornography websites, the company's slogan is "World's Best HD Porn Site!" and features paid subscription-based content.
+It has an online network of 31 hardcore pornography websites.
+The company's slogan is "World's Best HD Porn Site!"
+It features paid subscription-based content.

 As of December 2020, the company features 2,340 different models and publishes across 31 different sites.

 History

-Founded in 2004 by a group of Montreal investors, Brazzers became part of a larger group of pornographic sites under the corporate name of Mansef, which combined the names of founders Stephane Manos and brothers Sam and Hassan Youssef.
-The name, "Brazzers", was a humorous mispronunciation of the word, "brothers".
+Founded in 2004 by a group of Montreal investors, Brazzers became part of a larger group of pornographic sites under the corporate name Mansef, which combined the names of founders Stephane Manos and brothers Sam and Hassan Youssef.
+The name "Brazzers" was a humorous mispronunciation of the word "brothers" in a Middle Eastern accent.
 In 2010, Mansef was sold to Fabian Thylmann and rebranded as Manwin Inc. In December 2012, Thylmann was extradited from Belgium to Germany on suspicion of tax evasion.

 In October 2013, Thylmann sold Manwin's assets, including Brazzers, to an internal management group, MindGeek.

-In 2014, Brazzers celebrated its 10th anniversary with a billboard in Times Square in New York City.
-The digital billboard was located at the corner of 47th and 7th and viewable for the entire month of August.
-In 2010, Brazzers had used a Times Square billboard to promote its safe sex campaign and to announce its "Get Rubber!" slogan and website.
+In August 2014, Brazzers celebrated its 10th anniversary with a billboard in Times Square in New York City, at the corner of 47th Street and 7th Avenue.
+It was viewable for the entire month.
+In 2010, Brazzers had used a Times Square billboard to promote its safe sex campaign and announce its "Get Rubber!" slogan and website.

-In September 2016, the data breach monitoring website Vigilante.pw alerted the media to a database breach suffered by Brazzers, which affected almost 1 million users after the site was hacked in April 2013.
+In September 2016, the data breach monitoring website Vigilante.pw alerted the media to a database breach at Brazzers that affected almost 1 million users after the site was hacked in April 2013.